ghostanza/theremin/README.md

 Moving your mouse left to right in the container controls the volume.
 Moving up and down controls the pitch.

+*Note*: The pitch range is determined by the height of your theremin.
+The taller the object, the larger the range.

 ## Basic setup
 HTML: